krestfield/certdog-cert/README.md

 Certdog can interface to your Microsoft CAs, PrimeKey EJBCAs or use its own internal CAs, providing a simple UI or a REST API (as is used by this script) to automate the issuance of certificates

-##
+This example is much like a traditional, Microsoft auto-enrolment model, but enables the use of other CAs, and can be used where auto-enrolment may not be possible (non-domain joined servers) or where you wish to avoid group-policy changes.
+You also have the ability to easily view and search your issued certificates

-Full details on this script can be found here [https://krestfield.github.io/docs/certdog/cert_powershell.html](https://krestfield.github.io/docs/certdog/cert_powershell.html)
+Full details on this script can be found [here](https://krestfield.github.io/docs/certdog/cert_powershell.html)

 Get the signed version of this script from [here](https://krestfield.s3.eu-west-2.amazonaws.com/certdog/certdog-cert.ps1)